-If you have ADHD, you unfortunately often forget to drink regularly.
-This is a vicious cycle and isn’t healthy for either your body or your mind.
-Staying hydrated is important.
-To help me remember more often and make it more interesting, I built this TADC for my office.
+If you have ADHD, you often forget to drink water regularly.
+This can quickly become a vicious cycle that’s unhealthy for both your body and your mind.
+Staying hydrated is crucial, so to help myself remember and make the process a bit more fun, I built the T.A.S.C.
+(Take A Sip Coaster) for my office desk.

 Parts